-ANECDOTE (AN ik doht) n a short account of a humorous or revealing incident say that we haven't captured any aliens, but simply heard a lot of stories from people who claimed to have been kidnapped by flying saucers.
+ANECDOTE (AN ik doht) n a short account of a humorous or revealing incident

 - The old lady kept the motorcycle gang thoroughly amused with anecdote after anecdote about her cute little dog. - Alvare told an anecdote about the time Jessica got her big toe stuck in a bowling ball. - The vice president set the crowd at ease with an anecdote about his childhood desire to become a vice president.